Michael Corleone’s Gray Dupioni Silk Suit

 In the first two films especially, costumes were a large indicator of the story.
 Much credit for this should be given to costume designer Theadora Van Runkle.
 When Michael is a proud Marine, he wears his uniform.
 When he is a college man looking for work, he wears a simple odd jacket, tie, and trousers.
 As he grows into the Don we have come to know, he wears expensive suits.
 Interestingly, Michael never wears a hat (aside from his USMC officer’s cap) until he becomes involved in the family.

 This post will focus on the first act of The Godfather, Part II, where Michael Corleone is holding court on the day of his son’s Communion.

 What’d He Wear?

 The white shirt has a long point collar and buttoned barrel cuffs.
 There is a front placket and no breast pocket.
-Michael wears a thin black silk necktie with no tie bar or pin.
+Michael wears a thin black silk tie with no tie bar or pin.

 Go Big or Go Home

 Michael Corleone lives large.
-He has a Lake Tahoe home (or compound) on the water with a team of bodyguards armed better than some small militaries.
+He has a Lake Tahoe home (or compound) on the water with a team of bodyguards armed better than some small military forces.
 He has dozens of silk suits.
 A Communion party for his 7-year-old son includes a full band, massive dinners, and free-flowing champagne.
 He has crowds of people, including his own sister, that wait in line all day just to talk with him.
-He approves of multimillion dollar deals and talks back to senators who can’t give him what he wants.
+He approves of multi-million dollar deals and talks back to senators who can’t give him what he wants.